juleshansen/oop/assignment.md

 You should be able to play the game on the command line, by typing in your moves.
 You can use python's `input` and `raw_input` functions for this.

+## What to Submit

+* 'blackjack.py': Running `python blackjack.py` should run your game
+* Any other python files you have included (you might want to separate your player code from your blackjack game code)
+* `test_blackjack.py`: A set of nose tests of the blackjack game.

 ## Extra Credit

 Once you complete it and feel confident that it is correct, you can implement additional features:

-** Allow for any number of players
+* Allow for any number of players
-** Implement a computer player
+* Implement a computer player
-** Implement double down and/or split
+* Implement double down and/or split